joeldrapper/strict_ivars/README.md

 In my benchmarks on Ruby 3.4 with YJIT, it’s difficult to tell if there is any performance difference with or without the `defined?` guards at runtime.
 Sometimes it’s about 1% faster with the guards than without.
 Sometimes the other way around.

 On my laptop, a method that returns an instance varible takes about 15ns and a method that checks if an instance varible is defined and then returns it takes about 15ns.

-All this is to say, I don’t think there will be any measurable runtime performance impact.
+All this is to say, I don’t think there will be any measurable runtime performance impact, at least not in Ruby 3.4.

 ## Uninstall